harvard-dce/mh-opsworks/README.md

 1. Change the `region` via `./bin/rake cluster:edit`.

 You must do this before creating your cluster via `./bin/rake admin:cluster:init`.

-### Loggly

-The Admin, Engage, and Workers layers include a chef recipe to add an rsyslog drain to loggly for opencast logs.
-Update the stack's `custom_json` section of your cluster configuration to add your loggly URL and token, and ensure opencast is logging to syslog.

-If you are using your cluster for dev work but you still wish to log to loggly, consider setting up a separate ["free tier"](https://www.loggly.com/plans-and-pricing/) loggly account.

-Log entries are tagged with:

-* Stack name,
-* Hostname,
-* Layer name, and
-* A single string comprising stack and hostname.

-If you don't want to log to loggly, remove the `oc-opsworks-recipes::rsyslog-to-loggly` recipe from your cluster config and remove the "loggly" stanza from your stack's `custom_json`.

 ### SMTP via amazon SES